Open Your Doors

-Communities can offer to host programs like Alcoholics Anonymous, Narcotics Anonymous, Celebrate Recovery, or other self-help support groups.
-These programs help those with addiction feel less alone by connecting them to others in recovery.
-They can also support those receiving medication-assisted treatment (MAT) as part of their recovery.
+These programs assist those with substance-use disorders to feel less alone by connecting them to others who are also in recovery.
+These programs can also support those receiving medication-assisted treatment (MAT) as part of their recovery.

 “When I meet a Jewish person who is in active addiction, I do not offer them to go synagogue and pray.
 The first place I'm going to send them is to the appropriate 12-step group.”

-- Offer your space for weekly recovery programs and self-help support groups for people with substance-use disorders, as well as their families who may also need support.
+- Offer your space for weekly recovery programs and/or self-help support groups for people with substance-use disorders, as well as their families who may also need support.

-- Offer people in need of free transportation to treatment and recovery support programs.
+- Offer free transportation to treatment services and/or recovery support programs.

-- When offering public or congregational prayer, particularly prayers for the sick, pray for people who suffer from addiction/opioid use disorder.
+- When offering public or congregational prayer — particularly prayers for the sick — please pray for people who are suffering opioid or substance-use disorder.